Symplectic fillings of unit cotangent bundles of spheres and applications: Applications

 \subsection{Acknowledgements}

-The authors would like to thank Otto van Koert and Kai Zehmisch for valuable comments.
-The first author was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2021R1F1A1060118).
-The second author was supported by Japan Society of Promotion of Science KAKENHI Grant numbers 20K22306, 22K13913.
+The authors thank Otto van Koert and Kai Zehmisch for valuable comments, and in particular Zhengyi Zhou for pointing out a gap in the first version of this paper.
+The first author was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2021R1F1A1060118, RS-2025-23524132).
+The second author was supported by Japan Society of Promotion of Science KAKENHI Grant numbers JP20K22306, JP22K13913, JP24H00182.